The real origin of Panama hat

 However, the big turnaround was when the hat was exported to Panama, a huge hub for many travelers especially those coming from the east coast of the US going to the west, even more, when the California Gold Rush started..

-Here below a summary of main causes of demand growth for the Panama Hat:
+Here below a summary of the main causes of demand growth for Panama Hat:

-- The Gold Rush in California – people on their way to the gold fields were buying the hats that were already massively commercialized in Panama, but also those who were returning home.
-Besides, the hat attracted lots of praises, and when asked where did you get it?
+• The Gold Rush in California – people on their way to the gold fields were buying the hats that were already massively commercialized in Panama, but also those who were returning home.
+Besides, the hat attracted lots of praise, and when asked where did you get it?
 The answer was always Panama, of course.
 Little did they know that the hat was originally coming from Ecuador.

-- Manuel Alfaro, a Spanish businessman who emigrated to Ecuador, in 1835 “organized production better than anyone had previously by developing a large network of weavers and other artisans necessary to the making and finishing of the hats, and by creating a smooth-flowing production system.
+• Manuel Alfaro, a Spanish businessman who emigrated to Ecuador, in 1835 “organized production better than anyone had previously by developing a large network of weavers and other artisans necessary to the making and finishing of the hats, and by creating a smooth-flowing production system.
 His goal—export.“(Brant Black) He settled in Montecristi, where up to nowadays the finest hats (and naturally, the most expensive) are made.

-- Eloy Alfaro, the son of Manuel, not only gave a further impulse to the business, but he also contributed to forging Ecuador’s future independence.
+• Eloy Alfaro, the son of Manuel, not only gave a further impulse to the business, but he also contributed to forging Ecuador’s future independence.
 In fact, besides following and carry on and expanding his father’s heritage with the Panama Hat trade he was also very much involved in the political and social events of Ecuador on the liberal side.
 With his distinguished leadership skills, he became the future leader of the Liberal Revolution of 1895 and guided the country into a remarkable social and economic transformation.
 He eventually became the President of the Republic of Ecuador, twice.

 How the Panama hats are made

-The bleaching process is done twice and then the raw material is left for the night to dry under the moon light.
+The bleaching process is done twice, and then the raw material is left for the night to dry under the moonlight.

 The following day it will be dry and ready for the leaves to be split into small threads by hand simply using the nails.